forkcms/forkcms/UPGRADE_5.0.md

 | \ApplicationInterface | \ForkCMS\App\ApplicationInterface |
 | \AppKernel            | \ForkCMS\App\AppKernel            |

+## php 7 typehints and return types

+Since we added these everything has gotten a little more strict but it should also be more safe to use methods now

+## Template::assign no longer takes arrays

+you should use Template::assignArray for that

+## Cronjob action has been removed

+use symfony console commands instead

 ## ModuleInstaller::insertExtra now needs the data as an array instead of a string

-you shouldn't pass the data serialised anymore
+you shouldn't pass the data serialised anymore and boolean values should be passed as booleans and not 'Y' or 'N'